joe-cheung/joe-cheung.github.io/_posts/2020-11-19-COVID-19-Vaccines.md

 As mentioned before, mRNA degradation has to be prevented, and that requires a very rare substance called vaccinia capping enzyme (VCE).
 Just over 10 pounds of VCE is enough to produce 100 million doses of mRNA vaccine, but the current manufacturing processes require so much bioreactor capacity that it would cost $1.4 billion.
 More important, global bioreactor capacity cannot support production at that level while also producing other vaccines and cancer-fighting drugs.

 Less exotic [supply links](https://www.bloomberg.com/features/2020-covid-vaccine-manufacturing-essentials/) such as needles and syringes will also be challenging to scale.
 The US Biomedical Advanced Research and Development Authority (BARDA) has invested heavily in a number of companies to make up for lost time.
-Schott AG, the world’s largest manufacturer of medical borosilicate, a special glass to make vaccine vials that can withstand the -80°C storage, will produce 2 billion vials following a $376 million investment.
-Corning Inc. received $204 million to expand its production of glass vials.
-ApiJect Systems Corp. has received $138 million to make 100 million pre-fillable plastic syringes by the end of the year.
-SiO2 Materials Science has received $143 million to produce 120 million patented vials made of plastic coated with a thin layer of glass, which will not be affected by a potential sand shortage.
+Schott AG, the world’s largest manufacturer of medical borosilicate, a special glass to make vaccine vials that can withstand the -80°C storage, will produce 2 billion vials following a \$376 million investment.
+Corning Inc. received \$204 million to expand its production of glass vials.
+ApiJect Systems Corp. has received \$138 million to make 100 million pre-fillable plastic syringes by the end of the year.
+SiO2 Materials Science has received \$143 million to produce 120 million patented vials made of plastic coated with a thin layer of glass, which will not be affected by a potential sand shortage.

 It is not clear what the rate-limiting step(s) is in scaling up the Pfizer and Moderna vaccines immediately.
-Oddly, none of the official sources say what makes the scaling take months instead of weeks or years, even when many governments and Bill Gates are spending more than a billion dollars to accelerate it[^15].
+Oddly, none of the official sources say what makes the scaling take months instead of weeks or years, even when many governments and Bill Gates are spending more than a billion dollars to accelerate it[^bignote4].
 We have already seen the costs of supply-chain failures in the delayed production of simple nasal swabs that slowed testing by months even as cases exploded worldwide.
 Securing and scaling supply chains for the vaccines is paramount in the race against time.

-## VII.
-Distribution
+## Distribution

 On top of manufacturing, distribution is going to be a tremendous logistical challenge, especially for the Pfizer vaccine that cannot be removed from -70°C more than 4 times. “[Cold chain](https://www.nytimes.com/2020/09/18/business/coronavirus-covid-vaccine-cold-frozen-logistics.html)” delivery is hard enough for first-world cities, but to reach people living in rural parts of India, or sub-Saharan Africa, it will need new infrastructure.